-During the year, additions to investment properties pertain to foreclosed parcels of land.
+Additions to investment properties in 2019 pertain to foreclosed parcels of land.

-The Corporation sold foreclosed land and building total carrying value of P4,357,029, on which it realized a loss of P957,029, as disclosed in Note 19 to the Financial Statements.
+The Corporation sold foreclosed land and building in 2019 with a total carrying value of P4,357,029, on which it realized a loss of P957,029, as disclosed in Note 19 to the Financial Statements.